tannerthelin/tannerthelin-vue-final-project/README.md

 - Activity (*Log the user's activity*)

 ## Present a form for user input that provides useful form validation and feedback
 On the *Sign-Up* page, the user can fill-out a form which would add them to the beta.
 Currently, this form doesn't really do anything, but it'd be cool if it added to a Mailchimp list in the future.
 The user fills out the fields, and will receive an error if they try to submit without a name or email.
-If they fill-out all fields, the form will disappear and they will see a success message. <br>
-**Link to list component:** [SignIn.vue](https://github.com/tannerthelin/tannerthelin-vue-final-project/blob/master/src/components/SignIn.vue)
+If they fill-out all fields, the form will be replaced with a success message. **Link to component:** [SignIn.vue](https://github.com/tannerthelin/tannerthelin-vue-final-project/blob/master/src/components/SignIn.vue)
 <br>
 <img src="src/assets/images/Messages.png">